innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 import eliza
 ```

-Run the following code cell to enter Eliza's treatment room.
-Start your conversation with a *Hello*; end the conversation by starting your response with *Goodbye* or force an exit to the programme by clicking the *stop* button in the notebook toolbar.
+Run the following code cell to enter Eliza’s treatment room.
+Start your conversation with a *Hello*; end the conversation by starting your response with *Goodbye* or force an exit to the program by clicking the *stop* button in the notebook toolbar.

 ```python activity=true
 eliza.hello_doctor()
 ```

 <!-- #region activity=true -->
-If you want to hear Eliza speak the responses aloud to you, start the programme by passing in the parameter `aloud=True` in the following way: `eliza.hello_doctor(aloud=True)`.
+If you want to hear Eliza speak the responses aloud to you then start the program by passing in the parameter `aloud=True` in the following way: `eliza.hello_doctor(aloud=True)`.
 <!-- #endregion -->

 <!-- #region -->
-### So What Makes Eliza Tick?
+### What makes Eliza tick?

-If you [look at the rules file](eliza.json), you will see that it contains a series of rules that have the form:
+If you look at the [rules file](eliza.json), you will see that it contains a series of rules that have the form:

 ```
 CONDITION: [